Also known as: Guarantee sound engineer

 You don’t need a degree to get into this role, but a very high level of knowledge and experience with technical equipment is expected.
 If you want a degree, looking for ones in sound engineering , electronic engineering or live event technology would be useful.
-The BBC has a three-year apprenticeship degree in Broadcast Engineering.
+The BBC has a three-year apprenticeship degree in broadcast engineering.
 The NFTS has a one-year diploma in sound production.

 Get work experience:

 It’s worth trying to get work experience with broadcasters, studios, outside broadcast companies or equipment rental companies.
 This will enable you to get your hands onto equipment, learn more about it and get to know people who work in TV.
 Have a look at their websites and see what they offer.
 Write to them and ask.
-The British Film Commission has a list of studios and stage space, which is a good starting point in your research.
-It’s also worth looking out for work experience opportunities with broadcasters: BBC, ITV, Channel 4, Channel 5, Sky.
+The British Film Commission has a list of studios and stage spaces, which is a good starting point in your research.
+It’s also worth looking out for work experience opportunities with broadcasters: BBC, ITV, Channel 4, Sky.